dhiyanahL/Book-Store-Web-Application/README.md

 # Book Store Web Application
- Developed using the MERN stack.
+ I developed this application using the MERN stack, over the course of my holidays, under the guidance of FreeCodeCamp's MERN stack tutorial.